HarshaRockzz/TFX-ML-Production-Pipeline-for-Sentiment-Analysis/README.md

 # TFX ML Production Pipeline for Sentiment Analysis

 ## Overview
-This project demonstrates how to build and deploy a production machine learning pipeline using TensorFlow Extended (TFX).
+This project demonstrates how to build and deploy a production machine learning pipeline using TensorFlow Extended (TFX) by using BERT model.
 The pipeline is designed for sentiment analysis of movie reviews, transforming raw text data into a trained model that can predict sentiment. 🎥📊

 ## Prerequisites
 - Python 3.x